First Mother's Day without mom: how to get through it

 Mother's Day carries social expectations.
 People will text you.
 Family members might want to do something together.
 Friends who still have their moms will post photos, and some of them will feel guilty about it around you, which creates its own weird dynamic.

 You don't have to do any of it.
 You don't have to be gracious.
 You don't have to reply to texts that day.
 You don't have to attend brunch or visit the cemetery or cook her recipe.
-You also don't have to avoid those things out of some idea that doing them would be too painful or too performative.
+You also don't have to avoid those things out of some idea that doing them would be too painful.

 The only rule is: you get to choose.
 If you want to spend the day in bed watching TV she would have hated, that's legitimate.
 If you want to plant flowers in her garden, that's legitimate too.
 If you want to alternate between both, switching every hour, nobody gets to tell you that's wrong.